-Range trades can be a very effective strategy and are used widely by professionals.
+Range trades can be a very effective strategy and are used widely by technical traders.

 But detecting suitable ranges in charts is the main challenge.
 Firstly ranges tend to be fluid and continually evolving.
 Secondly most range finding tools are graphical “shape drawing” utilities which don’t produce any outputs that can be traded on.

 These limitations make them of little use for real trading.

 Given the above challenges how exactly do we trade ranges profitably?
 More precisely: